Bruttagente/DeadByDaylightBOT/DbDbot/README.txt

 ***Donations***

-If you enjoy it, please feel free to send donations as bitcoin or monero here:
+If you enjoy it, please feel free to send donations as bitcoin

 BTC address: 3DY5ZFeAySsF1p2quPqLwp5AuZSspwQRUg